systemd/mkosi/mkosi/resources/mkosi.md

 : When executing a command in the image fails, mkosi will start an interactive shell in the image allowing further debugging.

+`--debug-workspace=`

+: When an error occurs, the workspace directory will not be deleted.

 `--version`

 : Show package version.